blessinghssn8-Analysis/Data_Wrangling_-Munging-_Practice/README.md

 1. Clone the repository
 2. Open the notebook in Google Colab or a local Jupyter environment
 3. Install required dependencies
 4. Run the notebook cells sequentially to reproduce the analysis and results

-## Project Structure
+## Practical Relevance
+This project reflects real-world machine learning workflows used in analytics, business intelligence, and predictive modeling roles.
+It demonstrates the ability to select, implement, and evaluate machine learning algorithms with a strong emphasis on interpretability, correctness, and practical decision-making.